Frequently Asked Questions

 Do I need to download an app?

-Nope!
-RbPkr is entirely web-based.
-Just open your phone's browser, scan the QR code, and you're in.
-No app store, no installation, no updates to worry about.
+No. RbPkr is entirely web‑based.
+Players simply open their phone’s browser, scan the QR code, and join instantly.
+There’s no app store, no installation, and no updates to manage—everything works right in the browser.

-Yes!
+Yes.
 When creating a game, you can set an optional password.
-Anyone joining will need to enter it before they can see their cards.
-Great for keeping randos out of your home game.
+Anyone joining will need to enter it before they can see their cards, which is useful for keeping private home games from uninvited guests.

 How do I view my cards?

-Drag your cards downward to peek at them, just like you would at a real table.
-While peeking, you'll also see your best possible hand (pair, flush, etc.) based on the community cards.
+Make sure you’re viewing the game from the individual (Hole Cards) perspective.
+From there, drag your cards downward to peek at them.
+While peeking, you’ll see your best possible hand based on the community cards.
 Release to hide them again.

 How do I fold?

-Swipe your cards upward with some velocity to fold, or tap the fold button if you prefer.
-Once you fold, your cards are gone for that hand and you'll see a "Folded" message until the next deal.
+Swipe your cards upward with some velocity to fold, or tap the fold button.
+Once folded, your cards are gone for that hand.

 How many players can join?

-Up to 10 players can join a single game, just like a full-ring table at a casino.
+Up to 10 players can join a single game, similar to a full‑ring casino poker table.
+This keeps the experience familiar and manageable for most home games.

 Is the shuffle truly random?